IamLRBA/Random-Quote-Generator/README.md

 Features:

-    -Displays several random quotes plus its author from a predefined list or fetched from an external API.
+    -It displays several random quotes plus its author from a predefined list or fetched from an external API.
     -Allows users to get a new quote by clicking a button.
     -Twitter Integration: Users can share the current quote directly to Twitter with a "Tweet" button.
     -Responsive and modern design, ensuring it works well on both desktop and mobile devices.